What is Radon?

 - Alpha Radiation can cause damage the DNA of lung tissue

-- Radon is estimated to cause over 20,000 lung cancer deaths per year
+- Radon is estimated to cause approximately 21,000 lung cancer deaths per year.

 From the Atom on:

 It takes about 4.5 billion years for uranium to decay into radium and then another 1,620 years to change from a solid state to radon gas.
 Radon gas then changes form and begins to decay and spontaneously release radiation, with a half-life of approximately 3.8 days.
 Half-life is the time required for one half the atoms of a given amount of a radioactive substance to disintegrate